If you have any questions, please contact firstname.lastname@example.org.

 Special promotions of the Services may also have additional rules and requirements, and Users are responsible for complying with those rules and requirements.

-c.
-These Terms and all claims arising from or related to a User’s use of the Services will be governed by and construed in accordance with the laws of the State of New Mexico.
-With respect to any disputes or claims not subject to arbitration (as set forth below), the User agrees to exclusive jurisdiction in the state and federal courts in New Mexico.
-Notwithstanding any other provision of these Terms, the Program may seek injunctive or other equitable relief from any court of competent Regardless of any statute or law to the contrary, the User must file any claim or action related to use of the Services or these Terms within one year after such claim or action accrued.
+- These Terms and all claims arising from or related to a User’s use of the Services will be governed by and construed in accordance with the laws of the State of Delaware.
+With respect to any disputes or claims not subject to arbitration (as set forth below), the User agrees to exclusive jurisdiction in the state and federal courts in Atlanta, Georgia.
+Notwithstanding any other provision of these Terms, the Program may seek injunctive or other equitable relief from any court of competent.
+Regardless of any statute or law to the contrary, the User must file any claim or action related to use of the Services or these Terms within one year after such claim or action accrued.
 Otherwise, the User will be deemed to have waived the claim or action.

-d.
-The Program may elect to resolve any controversy or claim arising out of or relating to these Terms or the Services by binding arbitration in accordance with the commercial arbitration rules of the American Arbitration Association.
-Unless the Program establishes a different location, arbitration hearings will be held in Santa Fe, New Mexico.
+- The Program may elect to resolve any controversy or claim arising out of or relating to these Terms or the Services by binding arbitration in accordance with the commercial arbitration rules of the American Arbitration Association.
+Unless the Program establishes a different location, arbitration hearings will be held in Atlanta, Georgia.
 The arbitrator’s award will be binding and may be entered as a judgment in any court of competent jurisdiction.